kragen/yamemex/README.md

         this.render_tags(html, context, partials, in_recursion);

 - make titles editable
-- stop "Type your annotations here." annotations from being added when you alt-tab away from an unwanted annotation window.
+- stop “Type your annotations here.” annotations from being added when you alt-tab away from an unwanted annotation window.
 This will be a lot easier when we can just copy the object being edited and then see if anything about it has changed, and not send a message if not.